margaret/onecodex/README.md

 # fetch all your samples
 onecodex samples

-# fetch a list of markerpanels based on their ids
+# fetch a list of panels based on their ids
-onecodex markerpanels 0123456789abcdef 0987654321fdecba
+onecodex panels 0123456789abcdef 0987654321fdecba
 ```

 # Using the Python client library